DJEMOA/covid19info/README.md

 This is a website that gives in real time some statistics of covid 19 cases in a world map.

 ## Libraries
-This app is powered by **Node JS, EJS, Express.js, Anychart, RapidAPI**
+This app is powered by **Node JS, EJS, Express.js, Anychart, RapidAPI, Heroku**